joaopaivaa/joaopaivaa.github.io/index.md

 A recommendation system that, based on the user’s tasting profile, recommends the most similar bottle based on its tasting notes.

-Applied tools: Streamlit, Python and R.
+Applied tools: Python, R and Streamlit.

-Applied skills: web scraping, ETL, data visualization, recommendation system.
+Applied skills: data visualization, ETL, recommendation systems and web scraping.

 <iframe
   title="dram_match"